Planescape: Torment: Legacy

 The game was re-released on DVD in 2009, and for purchase on GOG.com on September 28, 2010.
 Following the announcement of Baldur's Gate: Enhanced Edition, Beamdog's Overhaul Games announced their intention to make overhauls of more games set in the Dungeons & Dragons universes, at first naming only Planescape: Torment.
 They said that such a release would depend on the success of Baldur's Gate: Enhanced Edition.
 In November 2012, Penny Arcade Report wrote that Brian Fargo, the head of inXile Entertainment, had acquired the rights to Torment.
 In January 2013, Brian Fargo announced that the spiritual successor, titled Torment: Tides of Numenera, was in production and would be set in the Numenera universe created by Monte Cook.
 The game's design was led by Colin McComb, who helped design both the Planescape setting and Torment, and was released in February 2017.
+A sequel, titled Planescape: Unraveled, was under development by Beamdog following the completion of Baldur's Gate: Siege of Dragonspear.
+The project was designed by David Gaider, with Avellone serving in a consulting capacity.
+However, it was ultimately cancelled in 2016.

+Enhanced Edition

-Enhanced EditionPlanescape: Torment: Enhanced Edition, an upgraded version of the game, was created by Beamdog and released on April 11, 2017.
-It was announced in March 2017 for Microsoft Windows, macOS, and Linux PCs, as well as for iOS and Android devices.
+Planescape: Torment: Enhanced Edition, an upgraded version of the game, was created by Beamdog and released on April 11, 2017.
+It was announced in March 2017 for Windows, macOS, and Linux PCs, as well as for iOS and Android devices.
 It features similar improvements that Beamdog has done for the other enhanced editions.
 Avellone provided assistance by helping to curate the improvements to the game.
 Beamdog had access to the original source code and design documents for the game, and through that were able to recover and include some content that was dropped from the original release, using Avellone's assistance to flesh out parts that were incomplete or missing.
 They otherwise did not significantly change the game, with the studio's CEO Trent Oster saying that making larger improvements to their work would have been comparable to "basically going in and repainting the smile on the Mona Lisa here".
 Skybound Games, a division of Skybound Entertainment, released Beamdog's remastered version to Nintendo Switch, PlayStation 4, and Xbox One on October 15, 2019.